Are you struggling with overeating and craving figuring out how to stop overeating start losing weight today?

 - Weight gain and obesity: Generally one of the first symptoms of overeating is excessive weight gain.
 Excessive weight gain puts the body through a large amount of stress on your muscles because you’re having to carry more weight.
 During this time you often feel tired and experience an increased amount of muscle and joint pains.

-- Decreased Self Esteem: As you gain weight due to overeating, you can expect to deal with decreased self esteem.
-In fact, overeating causes many people to lose self confidence.
-Sadly, as you lose self appreciation, you begin to overeat more as a way to help deal with those emotions.
+- Decreased Self Esteem: As you gain weight due to overeating, you can expect to deal with decreased self-esteem.
+In fact, overeating causes many people to lose self-confidence.
+Sadly, as you lose self-appreciation, you begin to overeat more as a way to help deal with those emotions.

 - Emotional Distress: If you often associate your overeating with certain foods, no meal will ever satisfy your needs.
 Overeating can cause emotional distress because if you often associate a meal with fulfillment, you’ll always depend on your next meal to make you happy.

-- Loneliness: When you’re constantly overeating you could easily find yourself intrenched with loneliness.
+- Loneliness: When you’re constantly overeating you could easily find yourself entrenched with loneliness.
 This can be for one of two reasons.
 One could be because you don’t have anyone to enjoy meals with and another reason could be because being overweight can make you feel isolated.

 - Unhealthy Family Relationships: Overeating affects your relationships both on a love and a platonic level.
 This is generally because those who fall in love with food often fall out of love with their other relationship priorities.

-- Health Disorders: Depending on the quantity of extra food you are eating on a daily basis, you may be putting yourself at risk for for a variety of health disorders.
-These health disorders may include, but is not limited to: allergies, heart disease, diabetes, high blood pressure, hormone imbalances and a host of other disorders.
+- Health Disorders: Depending on the quantity of extra food you are eating on a daily basis, you may be putting yourself at risk for a variety of health disorders.
+These health disorders may include but is not limited to: allergies, heart disease, diabetes, high blood pressure, hormone imbalances and a host of other disorders.

 - Organ Failure: While organ failure is one of the extreme side effects of overeating it is still an effect.
-This is in part because the kidney, liver, stomach and organs all play a pivotal role in digestion and are more prone to disorders in individuals who overeat and overtax these organs.
+This is in part because the kidney, liver, stomach, and organs all play a pivotal role in digestion and are more prone to disorders in individuals who overeat and over tax these organs.

 8 Ways How You Can Avoid Overeating

-As babies we have all been taught how to eat when we’re hungry and also how to stop when we’re full.
-However, as we get older and transition into adulthood we seem to lose sight and focus on all of the positive things we have learned as it relates to eating and the over-consumption of food.
+As babies, we have all been taught how to eat when we’re hungry and also how to stop when we’re full.
+However, as we get older and transition into adulthood we seem to lose sight and focus on all of the positive things we have learned as it relates to eating and the overconsumption of food.